SrainApp/srain/doc/commands.rst

 An ``option``, as its name, is optional too, starts with a hyphen ``-`` and may has a ``value``.

-``option`` oftenly used as the switch of a flag or a way to chagne some default value.
-For an example, in command ``/connect -tls -port 6697``, option ``-tls`` is just a flag that tell srain use secure connections with TLS.
+``option`` is often used as the switch of a flag or a way to change some default values.
+For example, The command ``/connect -tls -port 6697``, option ``-tls`` is just a flag that tells srain use secure connections with TLS.
-And ``-port`` requires a ``value``, if ``-port`` is not specified, program will use the default value of it.
-Refer :ref:`commands-connect` for more details.
+And ``-port`` requires a ``value``, if ``-port`` is not specified, program will use the default value ``6667``.
+Check :ref:`commands-connect` for more details.

-If a ``vaule`` starts with a hyphen ``-`` or contains whitespaces, it should be enclosed by singly quotation mark ``'``.
+If a ``vaule`` starts with a hyphen ``-`` or contains whitespaces, it should be enclosed by single quotation mark ``'``.

 .. note::

     All ``option`` should appear behind ``subcommand`` (If any), and before ``argument``.

-An ``argument`` is similar to ``vaule``, but oftenly it doesn't have a default value so it can not be omit (actually it depends on the implement of the command).
-If the first ``argument`` starts with a hyphen ``-``, it should be enclosed by singly quotation mark ``'``.
+An ``argument`` is similar to ``vaule``, but commonly it doesn't have a default value so it can not be omitted (actually it depends on the implement of the command).
+If the first ``argument`` starts with a hyphen ``-``, it should be enclosed by single quotation mark ``'``.
 If an ``argument`` contains whitespaces, it should be quoted too.
-Specially, the last argument can contains whitespace without quoted.
+Specially, the last argument can contain whitespace without quoted.

-If you want to use a singly quotation mark in a quoted text, use backslash ``\`` to escape it.
+If you want to use a single quotation mark in a quoted text, use backslash ``\`` to escape it.
 For backslash itself, use double backslash ``\\``.

 Usage